 This growth coincided with a wave of technological innovation.
 In 1898 New Zealand’s first cars appeared on Wellington’s streets.
 Within a decade, they were common.
 In 1902 a new cable car ran from Lambton Quay up to Kelburn.
 Two years later electric trams began to replace horse-drawn ones, and isolated villages became city suburbs.

-The first aeroplane flight from Wellington was in 1911, when Arthur Schaef coaxed his home-made plane into the air at Lyall Bay.
+The first aeroplane flight from Wellington was in 1911, when Arthur Schaef coaxed his home-made aircraft aloft at Lyall Bay.
 He flew only a short distance, yet just nine years later, planes began to cross Cook Strait.

-At the same time, ‘motion pictures’ arrived in Wellington, triggering a boom in theatre building throughout the city.
+At the same time, ‘motion pictures’ arrived in Wellington, triggering a boom in theatre building.

 In 1909 a crematorium was built at the Karori cemetery, allowing Wellingtonians, for the first time, a choice of burial or cremation.